MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Once the build has been run, you can then run the bat file above to include the latest binaries.

-NOTE: UnityProject.WindowsPhone does reference nuget.org package [AppResLibGenerator] (https://github.com/MarkerMetro/AppResLibGenerator) that is used during the build process to automatically generate AppResLib.dll[*.mui] files and add them to the project.
+NOTE: UnityProject.WindowsPhone does reference nuget.org package [AppResLibGenerator] (https://www.nuget.org/packages/MarkerMetro.WindowsPhone.AppResLibGenerator/) [package source code] (https://github.com/MarkerMetro/AppResLibGenerator) that is used during the build process to automatically generate AppResLib.dll[*.mui] files and add them to the project.

 First Time Marker Metro NuGet Access
 =========================